glenwinters/advent-of-code-2022/README.md

 ### Setting up a new day

-On a new day, copy the skeleton and fetch the input when it's available.
+On a new day, copy the skeleton and fetch the input when it's available:

 ```bash
 # Copy the skeleton